itdxer/neupy/site/2015/09/05/discrete_hopfield_network.rst

 Cool!
 Network catch the pattern right.

-From this network we also can catch the hallucination.
+But not always we will get a correct answer.
-We need to define another pattern and again try to recover it.
+Let's define another broken pattern and check network output.

 .. code-block:: python